ACCESS-NRI/access-om3-configs/documentation/docs/pages/Experiments.md

 # ACCESS-OM3 Experiments

-The below lists are key experiments that are being used to improve, evaluate and drive development for OM3.
+The below lists key experiments that are being used to improve, evaluate and drive development for OM3.
 We welcome scientific and technical feedback on these runs.
 If you would like to get involved in evaluation of these runs, see instructions [here](https://github.com/acCESS-Community-Hub/access-om3-paper-1/) and an overview [here](/contributing/#help-us-evaluate-and-improve-applications-of-om3).

 As these data are from beta releases of configurations, they will not be kept long-term and will be deleted when newer control experiments are completed.